 Church View, Low Street, Sherburn-in-Elmet, Leeds 25

-St Joseph’s was built in 1984 to serve as both church and parish centre, using good contemporary materials that are shared with the surrounding housing.
-It has worn well and remains a useful building that fits its setting, but has limited architectural interest.
+Built in 1984 to serve as both church and parish centre, using good contemporary materials that are shared with the surrounding housing.

-The expansion of Sherburn in Elmet in the early 1970s encouraged the then parish priest Father Paul Moxon to plan building a church within the new housing to be more accessible than the estate church of the Immaculate Conception, Scarthingwell about three miles to the north.
-A large plot was bought and a church with attached presbytery built in 1984, the eastern half by Langtry-Langton and Partners.
+The expansion of Sherburn-in-Elmet in the early 1970s encouraged the then parish priest Fr Paul Moxon to plan building a church within the new housing to be more accessible than the estate church of the Immaculate Conception, Scarthingwell about three miles to the north.
+A large plot was bought and a church with attached presbytery built in 1984, the eastern half by Langtry-Langton & Partners.
 The intention was to build a separate parish centre with car park on the western half, but pending this the architects designed the church to serve both functions, with the small eastern sanctuary bay screened off when the main space was in use for social purposes.

 Original Date: 1984